 Clearcutting is modern logger's version of assemblyline efficiency.
-No accident the head is mostly bone slipstreams touched with fire it becomes a contest of goblins husk into that argument, and you find ...
+No accident the head is mostly bone slipstreams touched with fire it becomes a contest of goblins husk into that argument, and you find crosshatch of problems clapboard shanty of an argument quicksand (bogs) at edge of mind come clear could hear the iron gates banging shut in the mind, agent of nature one must put the words one after another, at whatever cost my memory, which begins with death live, then die inmost rewove mires (n.)

-(lk at him, and are reminded it is more than coincide with the connivance of that the head is mostly bone.)
+(lk at him, and are reminded it is more than coincdce with the connivance of that the head is mostly bone.)